top of page

 Before

-❌ Knowledge spread across systems
+❌ Knowledge spread across multiple systems

 After